 How old it is: A used car is cheaper to insure than a new car.
 Nationally, auto insurance drops about 5% for each year your car ages.
 In 2021, a 5-year-old model could save an average of 27% a year on car insurance.

-Vehicle type: Vans have the lowest premiums of all car types at an average of $1,483/year nationally.
-Cars are the most expensive to insure nationally at $2,059/year.
+Vehicle type: Vans have the lowest premiums of all car types, and cars are the most expensive.

 Do you have any anti-theft devices on your car?
-They might help keep your car from getting stolen, but they likely won’t save you much money.
-In 2021, there was no anti-theft device that saves more than 1% on your insurance rate.
+They might help keep your car from getting stolen, and in 12 U.S. states your insurance company is required to give you a discount for having one.

 Car insurance savings can add up significantly over time and factors like the age of your vehicle will always affect what you pay.
-If buying a new (or new-to-you) car is in your plans for 2022, it’s already likely to be more expensive — one recent story puts the average cost of a used car at $29,000!
-You should consider how your new ride will affect your insurance rates as part of its total cost of ownership.
+If buying a new (or new-to-you) car is in your plans for 2023, you should consider how your new ride will affect your insurance rates as part of its total cost of ownership.

 What are some ways to save on car insurance?

-This is probably the question you care about most.
+And now the most salient question.
 If car insurance rates are rising in many places and for many people: what are some methods for bringing them back down for you personally?

 Always check with your car insurance company for any discounts that might apply to you.
 You can also save by purchasing your policy in advance and sometimes for paying online.
 If you’re a homeowner, you can also often save 5-10% by bundling your auto policy with your home insurance policy.
 And you can also often save by maintaining continuous coverage and not letting it lapse even for a day.

 But the biggest thing to remember about how to save money on car insurance?
-Compare and shop around.
+Compare auto insurance rates and shop around.
 If you don’t periodically look at your options, you might well be missing out on a lower rate from another carrier.